shayne008/terraform-beginner-bootcamp-2023/README.md

 ### Terraform Destroy

-`terraform destroy`

-Will destory all resources
+`terraform destroy` is a command in Terraform that is used to tear down and destroy the infrastructure resources that were created and managed by Terraform.

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versionsing for the providers or modules that should be used with the project.